2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 To begin with, we start with an objective, a problem.
 Then, at Glady, we have a very periodic activity.

-As a leader in employee benefits, we have products for works councils, HR with meal vouchers, but also on the incentive side, everything related to SPIFF both externally and internally.
+As a leader in employee benefits, we have products for work councils, HR with meal vouchers, but also on the incentive side, everything related to SPIFF both externally and internally.

-This incentive part with the gift vouchers, especially on the CSE part, is very periodic, we make a lot of sales at the end of the year, so we set up an important SPIFF at the end of the year, and another one at the beginning of the year to launch the year.
+This incentive part with the gift vouchers, especially on the CSE part, is very periodic of the fact that we make a lot of sales at the end of the year, so we set up an important SPIFF at the end of the year, and another one at the beginning of the year to launch the year.
 We therefore set up SPIFFs at the most relevant times of the year for our business.

 Then, during the year, we set up small SPIFFs that last between 1 day and 1 week.
 These SPIFF are focused on sales performance, i.e. making as many phone calls as possible, getting as many Meetings as possible, etc.